 He was selected to be a Director at the Sundance Film Institute June Lab, where he worked under Stanley Kramer and Robert Redford.
 He shot scenes from SHACKLES, which featured Joe Morton and Jane Kaszmeric.

 Matthew started making multimillion dollar films, starting with the thriller, HIDER IN THE HOUSE.
 It featured Gary Busey shortly after his Academy Award Nomination.
 Unfortunately 5 days after completing principal photography, Busey fell off his motorcycle and severely damaged his brain.
 HIDER IN THE HOUSE is his last great performance.

 Matthew is an active member of the Academy of Motion Picture Arts and Sciences, where he created and led the Future of Short Film Sub-Committee and has served on its Short Film/Feature Animation Category Executive Committee for over 25 years.
 He is a member of the Director’s Guild of America.

 As a still photographer, Matthew has taken hundreds of thousands of photos, exercising his keen eye and developing a distinctive style, whether the subject is a landscape, a person riding the subway or a futurist vision created by compositing many of his images.

 In the mid 1990’s Matthew purchased 10 parcels of pristine desert wilderness in Joshua Tree that sits adjacent to the national park.
-His 100 acre property is used for photo and film shoots, and is the location for two upcoming film projects.
-The boulders have inspired him to create art in the form of massive, environmental multimedia installations.
+His 100 acre property was the site for SHADOWRANCH, (Huffington Post article), an artist colony and film set which was born in 1995 and is active today.
+He has been inspired by the terrain to create massive, environmental multimedia installations.

 Matthew Patrick currently lives in Hollywood with his wife, son and daughter.